Llywelyn ap Gruffudd: Last campaign and death

 There is further supporting evidence for this hypothesis in the Chronicle of Florence of Worcester:

-As for the body of the Prince, his mangled trunk, it was interred in the Abbey of Cwm Hir, belonging to the Cistercian Order.

 Another theory is that his body was transferred to Llanrumney Hall in Cardiff.

 The poet Gruffudd ab yr Ynad Coch wrote in an elegy on Llywelyn:

 Do you not see the path of the wind and the rain?

 Do you not see the oak trees in turmoil?